-The story is perplexing, but to state it in a few lines, GameStop’s rising shares have stirred tensions among the short seller (hedge funds) who used to profit from its dwindling stocks by short selling.
+The story is perplexing; GameStop’s rising shares have stirred tensions among the short seller (hedge funds), who used to profit from its dwindling stocks by short selling.

 GameStop is an American-based physical video game retailer.
 The company operates over 5000 stores across America and specializes in buying, selling, and trading video games and devices.
 However, digitalization has replaced such physical retailers for the last few years and put their survival at peril.